 ABOUT SENATOR PLETT

-Senator Plett was appointed to the Senate August 27, 2009 on the advice of Prime Minister Stephen Harper.
-Senator Plett is known for taking a strong stance on issues that he is passionate about, some of which include: the protection of children, supporting Canadian farmers, religious freedom, freedom of speech, fair democratic processes, and issues facing the trades and construction industry.
-Senator Plett also frequently contributes to discussions surrounding Senate reform, both in an out of the red chamber.
+Senator Plett was appointed to the Senate on August 27, 2009, on the advice of Prime Minister Stephen Harper.
+Senator Plett is known for taking a strong stance on issues that he is passionate about, some of which include: the protection of children, supporting Canadian farmers, religious freedom, free speech, fair democratic processes, and issues facing the trades and construction industry.

 In December 2015, Senator Plett became part of the Senate Conservative leadership team, when he was named Opposition Whip in the Senate.
 In November 2019, Senator Plett was elected Leader of the Opposition in the Senate.